-11.3 No Government Guarantee of Welfare Benefits
+Section 16.
+No Government Guarantee of Welfare Benefits

-Welfare benefits, such as the benefits provided by the Program and the Plan, are not required to be guaranteed by a government agency.
+Welfare benefits, such as the benefits provided by the Program and the Plans, are not required to be guaranteed by a government agency.

-11.4 Dow's Right to Terminate or Amend the Plan
+Section 17.
+Dow's Right to Terminate or Amend the Program

-The Dow Chemical Company reserves the right to amend, modify or terminate the Program and the Plan, (including amending the Plan Document and the SPDs), at any time, for any reason, in its sole discretion with or without notice, retroactively or prospectively, to the full extent permitted by law.
-The procedures for amending, modifying and terminating the Program and Plan are set forth in the Plan Document.
+The Dow Chemical Company reserves the right to amend, modify or terminate the Program and any or all of the Plans, (including amending the Plan Document and the SPDs), at any time, for any reason, in its sole discretion with or without notice, retroactively or prospectively, to the full extent permitted by law.
+The procedures for amending, modifying and terminating the Program and Plans are set forth in the Plan Document.

-If the Company terminates the Plan, the assets of the Plan, if any, shall not be used for the benefit of the Company, but may be used to:
+If the Company terminates a Plan, the assets of the Plan, if any, shall not be used for the benefit of the Company, but may be used to: